dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Diagnostic data submission**: **Block** prevents the user from changing the diagnostic submission and app analytics settings in  **Diagnostics and Usage** (device Settings).
 To use this setting, the device must be in supervised mode (iOS 9.3.2+). **Not configured** allows the user to change these device settings.
 - **Screen capture**: Choose **Block** to prevent screenshots or screen captures on the device. **Not configured** lets the user capture the screen contents as an image.
   - **Remote screen observation by Classroom app (supervised only)**: Choose **Block** to prevent the Classroom app from remotely viewing the screen on the device.
 To use this setting, the device must be in supervised mode (iOS 9.3+). **Not configured** allows the Apple Classroom app to view the screen.
-  - **Unprompted screen observation by Classroom app (supervised only)**: If set to **Allow**, teachers can silently observe the screen of students iOS devices using the Classroom app without the students knowledge.
+  - **Unprompted screen observation by Classroom app (supervised only)**: If set to **Allow**, teachers can silently observe the screen of students iOS devices using the Classroom app without the students' knowledge.
 Student devices enrolled in a class using the Classroom app automatically give permission to that course’s teacher. **Not configured** prevents this feature.
 - **Untrusted TLS certificates**: Choose **Block** to prevent untrusted Transport Layer Security (TLS) certificates on the device. **Not configured** allows TLS certificates.
 - **Enterprise app trust**: Choose **Block** to remove the **Trust Enterprise Developer** button in Settings > General > Profiles & Device Management on the device. **Not configured** lets the user choose to trust apps that aren't downloaded from the app store.
 - **Account modification (supervised only)**: When set to **Block**, the user can't update the device-specific settings from the iOS settings app.
 For example, the user can't create new device accounts, or change the user name or password. **Not configured** allows users to change these settings.